Sonja-With-A-Y/Macros/README.md

 After starting the program, tap right control to choose to record, then tap a letter to choose a memory slot.
 Your key presses will be recorded until you tap right control again.
 If you chose a, then it will be recorded into "a.txt".

 The program will end when you finish recording.
-To play that macro, start it up again, then tap right shift, followed by the letter.
+To play that macro, start it up again then tap right shift, followed by the letter.
+The program also terminates after a macro has been played.